This blog post was written by our intern Cristine Lovato

 Since the 2000 Presidential Election, I have been anxiously waiting to get the opportunity to vote.
-I went as far as creating a mock election ballot for my elementary school for the 2004 Presidential Election so I could feel like I was contributing to the election in some way.
+I went as far as creating a mock election ballot for my elementary school for the 2004 Presidential Election to feel like I somehow contributed to the election.
 The 2008 election was the most frustrating for me; I was four months too young to be eligible to vote in California.
 I knew I would have to wait another four years.

-This summer I made sure to send in my voter registration forms before I left for my semester in Washington, DC.
+This summer, I sent in my voter registration forms before leaving for my semester in Washington, DC.
 Having always been fascinated with elections, I knew I needed to be in DC during this time.
 It also gave me the unique experience of having the wonderful opportunity to intern with the League of Women Voters.
-I have been engrossed in all matters related to the election and voting issues.
+I have been engrossed in all matters of the election and voting issues.
 It’s been amazing.